buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 {% include figure.html url="/images/ch3/c3-s2-p1-3-simple-pattern-restaurant-listings.png" alt="Restaurant Listings Pattern" description="By reusing the restaurant listing pattern (above), we can quickly organise a group of listings, ensuring they are clearly structured and easy to understand." %}

 The pattern above is relatively simple.
-Should our design require a little more detail, **we can use the same organising principles to create a more complex pattern** (below), we’re simply levelling up the complexity once again.
+Should our design require a little more detail, **we can use the same organising principles to create a more complex pattern** (below).
+We’re simply levelling up the complexity once again.

 Whilst this might look complicated at first glance, if we **break the pattern down into its constituent parts we can see it’s relatively simple**, comprising three content sub-sections: